The JWST EXCELS Survey: A spectroscopic investigation of the ionizing properties of star-forming galaxies at 1<z<8: Results

 The lower panel of Fig. \ref{fig:MUV_regression} considers results from some of the latest cosmological hydrodynamical simulations; SPHINX \citep[e.g., see][]{rosdahl+18,katz+23} and FLARES \citep[e.g., see][]{lovell+21,seeyave+23}.
 These two simulation suites together show an extremely mild-to-flat connection between UV luminosity and the ionizing photon production efficiency.
 There is also a minor modulation based on redshift, but this is due to the underlying physical property evolution.
-Fig. \ref{fig:MUV_regression} also includes the latest results from the \textsc{Delphi} semi-analytic model \citep[][]{mauerhofer+25} at $z\sim5$, including their `fiducial' model (incorporating ISM physics derived from the SPHINX high-resolution radiative-hydrodynamical simulations) and and their `eIMF' model (folding in a redshift and metallicity dependent IMF).
+Fig. \ref{fig:MUV_regression} also includes the latest results from the \textsc{Delphi} semi-analytic model \citep[][]{mauerhofer+25} at $z\sim5$, including their `fiducial' model (incorporating ISM physics derived from the SPHINX high-resolution radiative-hydrodynamical simulations) and their `eIMF' model (folding in a redshift and metallicity dependent IMF).
 The fiducial model shown, which reliably reproduces observations of UV continuum slopes and Balmer jump strengths down to the end of the EOR, predicts an incredibly flat dependence of $\xi_\mathrm{ion,0}$ on $M_\mathrm{UV}$.
-An important aspect to consider in relation to the simulations is that they slightly under-represent the diversity seen in $\xi_\mathrm{ion,0}$ across observed populations (here; $\sim0.4\,$dex and spanning $\mathrm{log_{10}}(\xi_\mathrm{ion,0}\,/\,\mathrm{erg^{-1}\,Hz})\simeq24-27$, but see also \citealt[][]{prieto-lyon+23,simmonds+24b,begley+25,pahl+24,laseter+25}), particularly at the low- and high-$\xi_\mathrm{ion,0}$ tails.
+In mild contrast, the \textsc{Delphi} `eIMF' model appears to agree well with the results found here, which lends support to the possibility that any $M_\mathrm{UV}$ dependence is driven by an underlying IMF evolution (although we highlight as discussed previously, our relation is not statistically significant and may be impacted by sample bias in the $M_\mathrm{UV}-$faint regime).
+An important aspect to consider in relation to the simulations is that they slightly under-represent the diversity seen in $\xi_\mathrm{ion,0}$ across observed populations (here; $\sim0.4\,$dex and spanning $\mathrm{log_{10}}(\xi_\mathrm{ion,0}\,/\,\mathrm{erg^{-1}\,Hz})\simeq24-27$, but see also \citealt[][]{prieto-lyon+23,simmonds+24b,begley+25,pahl+25a,laseter+25}), particularly at the low- and high-$\xi_\mathrm{ion,0}$ tails.
 In contrast, for example, the SPHINX simulation has $\mathrm{log_{10}}(\xi_\mathrm{ion,0}\,/\,\mathrm{erg^{-1}\,Hz})\simeq24.8-25.8$, with $\sigma_\mathrm{sMAD}\simeq0.2\,$dex.
 This can be explained by the adopted SED assumptions \citep[e.g., see][their Section 3.1.12]{katz+23}, with possible impact from physics below the resolution scale of the simulations.
 Moreover, these values are intrinsic $\xi_\mathrm{ion,0}$ with sightline dependence and considerations of the complex stochastic SFHs not accounted for, as well as potential observational effects.